 p=quarantine the same way.
 Admins can define the action to take on messages classified as spoof within the anti-phishing policy.

 Microsoft 365 is configured like this because some legitimate email may fail DMARC.
-For example, a message might fail DMARC if it is sent to a mailing list that then relays the message to all list participants.
+For example, a message might fail DMARC if it's sent to a mailing list that then relays the message to all list participants.
 If Microsoft 365 rejected these messages, people could lose legitimate email and have no way to retrieve it.
-Instead, these messages will still fail DMARC but they will be marked as spam and not rejected.
+Instead, these messages will still fail DMARC but they'll be marked as spam and not rejected.
 If desired, users can still get these messages in their inbox through these methods:

 Users add safe senders individually by using their email client.

 Admins create an Exchange mail flow rule (also known as a transport rule) for all users that allows messages for those particular senders.

 For more information, see Create safe sender lists.